Buying A House In 2022: A Step-By-Step How-To

 Your down payment is a large, one-time payment toward the purchase of a home.
 Many lenders require a down payment, because it mitigates the loss they might suffer in the event that a borrower defaults on their mortgage.

 Fortunately, there are many options for buyers who can’t afford a 20% down payment.
 For example, you can get a conventional loan for as little as 3% down.
-FHA loans have a minimum down payment of 3.5%.
-VA loans and USDA loans even allow eligible and qualified borrowers to put 0% down.
+Federal Housing Administration (FHA) loans have a minimum down payment of 3.5%.
+Department of Veterans Affairs (VA) loans and United States Department of Agriculture (USDA) loans even allow eligible and qualified borrowers to put 0% down.

 There are advantages, however, to making a larger down payment.
 For one, it typically means you’ll have more mortgage options.
 It also usually means you’ll have a smaller monthly payment and a lower interest rate.
 Plus, if you put at least 20% down on a conventional loan, you won’t need to pay for private mortgage insurance (PMI).